Keyboard shortcuts

 CUDA Not Detected

-If GPU execution isn’t working:
+If GPU execution is not working:

 1. Verify CUDA installation with nvcc --version